 Configuring Social Warfare Plugin

-The Plugin Settings Page is where I had to configure which social icons I wanted displayed and where:
+The Plugin Settings Page is where I had to configure which social icons I wanted displaying and where:

 Social Media Icons: Here I selected the social icons for display.